 - If you anticipate the total cost being over $500, be sure to seek approval from either the Co-presidents or Treasurer in the MBAA.

 - Fuqua has negotiated discounted rates at the JB Duke (as outlined in the document above), so make sure you communicate that you are part of Fuqua when you make the reservation.
 You will receive a 30% discount on all regular food and non-alcoholic beverages ordered (sorry, the discount does not apply to alcoholic beverages).

-- As part of the Fuqua rate, the JB Duke will also apply a flat 19% tip on gross sales, which will be labeled as a "Service Charge" on the receipt (see the document above for example receipts).
+- As part of the Fuqua rate, the JB Duke will also apply a 19% service charge based on net sales before discount and excluding sales tax.
+The entire service charge goes to the servers.
 This means you do NOT need to add any extra gratuity or tip when you sign the receipt.

 - Be sure to get both an itemized receipt and the final credit card receipt to submit to the MBAA Treasurer for reimbursement.

 Due to food safety concerns, homemade food cannot be served at official Fuqua events.
 All food served at an official Fuqua event must be provided by Bon Appetit or a licensed and approved outside caterer.
 In this instance, an official Fuqua event is defined by the below criteria:

 - Hosted or held on Fuqua's campus or the JB Duke.

 - Organized by an officially recognized Fuqua entity, including administrative departments, the MBAA, student clubs or organizations, and student sections.
 Conferences, symposia, Global Week events, workshops, seminars, cultural events, etc. would all fit these criteria.